ezhes/OSXMessageProxy/Pods/BlueSocket/README.md

 ### Accepting a connection from a listening socket (TCP/UNIX).

 When a listening socket detects an incoming connection request, control is returned to your program.
 You can then either accept the connection or continue listening or both if your application is multi-threaded. **BlueSocket** supports two distinct ways of accepting an incoming connection.
 They are:
-- `acceptClientConnection()` - This function accepts the connection and returns a *new* `Socket` instance based on the newly connected socket.
+- `acceptClientConnection(invokeDelegate: Bool = true)` - This function accepts the connection and returns a *new* `Socket` instance based on the newly connected socket.
 The instance that was listening in unaffected.
+If `invokeDelegate` is `false` and the `Socket` has an `SSLService` delegate attached, you **MUST** call the `invokeDelegateOnAccept` method using the `Socket` instance that is returned by this function.
+- `invokeDelegateOnAccept(for newSocket: Socket)` - If the `Socket` instance has a `SSLService` delegate, this will invoke the delegates accept function to perform SSL negotiation.
+It should be called with the `Socket` instance returned by `acceptClientConnection`.
+This function will throw an exception if called with the wrong `Socket` instance, called multiple times, or if the `Socket` instance does **NOT** have a `SSLService` delegate.
 - `acceptConnection()` - This function accepts the incoming connection, *replacing and closing* the existing listening socket.
 The properties that were formerly associated with the listening socket are replaced by the properties that are relevant to the newly connected socket.

 ### Connecting a socket to a server (TCP/UNIX).

 In addition to the `create(connectedUsing:)` factory method described above, **BlueSocket** supports three additional instance functions for connecting a `Socket` instance to a server.
 They are:
-- `connect(to host: String, port: Int32)` - This API allows you to connect to a server based on the `hostname` and `port` you provide.
+- `connect(to host: String, port: Int32, timeout: UInt = 0)` - This API allows you to connect to a server based on the `hostname` and `port` you provide.
+Note: an `exception` will be thrown by this function if the value of `port` is not in the range `1-65535`.
+Optionally, you can set `timeout` to the number of milliseconds to wait for the connect.
+Note: If the socket is in blocking mode it will be changed to non-blocking mode *temporarily* if a `timeout` greater than zero (0) is provided.
+The returned socket will be *set back to its original setting (blocking or non-blocking)*.
 - `connect(to path: String)` - This API can only be used with the `.unix` protocol family.
 It allows you to connect to a server based on the `path` you provide.
 - `connect(using signature: Signature)` - This API allows you specify the connection information by providing a `Socket.Signature` instance containing the information.
 Refer to `Socket.Signature` in *Socket.swift* for more information.